xinghuq/DeepGenomeScan/Publicatioin_example/readme.md

 Simulations:

-Simulations_MLP.R : The scripts used for traing MLP model on 100 simulations.
+_Simulations_MLP.R_ : The scripts used for traing MLP model on 100 simulations.

-Simulation_MLP_outliers: Scripts used for estimating the power of genome scan for three approaches, pcadapt, RDA, and DeepGenomeScan, as well as the figures for the simulations.
+_Simulation_MLP_outliers_: Scripts used for estimating the power of genome scan for three approaches, pcadapt, RDA, and DeepGenomeScan, as well as the figures for the simulations.

-POPRES_DeepGenomeScan: Scripts used in analyses of POPRES data.
+_POPRES_DeepGenomeScan_: Scripts used in analyses of POPRES data.

 ## Step by Step examples for compiling different neural network model using DeepGenomeScan.